 As the name suggests, the first hedge fund performed some form of hedging in equity investments to eliminate certain market risks.
 By doing so, it was able to significantly outperform other mutual funds.

-The popularity of hedge funds continued to grow in the years to come, with new hedge fund strategies developed with the objective of delivering better risk-adjusted returns for investors.
+The popularity of hedge funds continued to grow in the years to come, with new hedge fund strategies developed to deliver better risk-adjusted returns for investors.

 What are hedge funds?